hashicorp/terraform-provider-aws/docs/contributing/retries-and-waiters.md

 ### Operation Specific Error Retries

 Even given a properly ordered Terraform configuration, eventual consistency can unexpectedly prevent downstream operations from succeeding.
 A simple retry after a few seconds resolves many of these issues.
-To reduce frustrating behavior for operators, wrap AWS Go SDK operations with the `resource.Retry()` or `resource.RetryContext()` functions.
+To reduce frustrating behavior for operators, wrap AWS Go SDK operations with the `tfresource.RetryOnConnectionResetByPeer()` or `resource.RetryContext()` functions.
 These retries should have a reasonably low timeout (typically two minutes but up to five minutes).
 Save them in a constant for reusability.
 These functions are preferably in line with the associated resource logic to remove any indirection with the code.

 Do not use this type of logic to overcome improperly ordered Terraform configurations.
 The approach may not work in larger environments.